Annual Plant Exchange

 Timeline

-September - November: Send the names of plants that you can offer, or any that you are looking for to your local coordinator by 24th November.
+End September – November 2024 : Send the names of plants that you can offer, or any that you are looking for, to your local Plant Exchange coordinator before the 22nd November 2024

-December: a complete list is compiled and checked, ready for circulation to all members.
+During December: the complete list will be compiled by the conservation team, to be checked and ready for circulation to all members.

-Early January: the list of offers and wants is sent out through our Plant Exchange coordinators and published here on our website (see links above).
-This is your chance to put in your bids for plants.
+Early January: the complete list of Offers and Wants is sent out through the Plant Exchange coordinators and published on our website.
+This is when you have the chance to put in your bids for plants on offer – it’s a lottery so don’t be shy!

-February: all requests for plants must be submitted by 29th February, along with any offers for plants on the wanted list
+28th February 2025: all bids for plants must be submitted by this date, along with any plants you might be able give to the ‘Wants’ list

 What do I do with any plants I get?